Firearms regulation in Switzerland

 Firearms regulation in Switzerland allows the acquisition of semi-automatic, and – with a may-issue permit – fully automatic firearms, by Swiss citizens and foreigners with or without permanent residence.
-The laws pertaining to the acquisition of firearms in Switzerland are amongst the most liberal in the world.
+The laws pertaining to the acquisition of firearms in Switzerland are amongst the most liberal in the world, as well as being the most permissive in Europe.
 Swiss gun laws are primarily about the acquisition of arms, and not ownership.
 As such a license is not required to own a gun by itself, but a shall-issue permit is required to purchase most types of firearms.
-Bolt-action rifles do not require an acquisition permit, and can be acquired with just a background check.
-A reason is not required to be issued an acquisition permit for semi-automatics unless the reason is other than sport-shooting, hunting, or collecting.
+Bolt-action rifles, break-actions and hunting rifles do not require an acquisition permit, and can be acquired with just a record extract.
+An explicit reason must be submitted to be issued an acquisition permit for handguns or semi-automatics unless the reason is sport-shooting, hunting or collecting.
 Permits for concealed carrying in public are issued sparingly.
 The acquisition of fully automatic weapons, suppressors and target lasers requires special permits issued by the cantonal firearms office.
 Police use of hollow point ammunition is limited to special situations.

 The applicable federal legislations are SR 514.54 Federal Law on Weapons, Weapon Equipment and Ammunition (Waffengesetz, WG, Loi sur les armes, LArm, Legge sulle armi, LArm) of 20 June 1997 (current edition of 15 August 2019), and SR 514.541 Ordinance on Weapons, Armament Accessories and Ammunition (Waffenverordnung, WV, Ordonnance sur les armes, OArm, Ordinanza sulle armi, OArm) of 2 July 2008 (current edition of 15 August 2019).
 The Weapons Law recognises a qualified "right to acquire, possess and carry arms".